-Ryu, ‘pen team on 2-hitter, Blue Jays beat depleted Braves
+Ryu, ‘pen team on 3-hitter, Blue Jays beat depleted Braves

 Bo Bichette singled, stole second and scored on Cavan Biggio’s single in the fifth.
 The run-scoring hit by Biggio knocked Sean Newcomb (0-1) out of the game after the left-hander allowed five hits and two runs in 4 2/3 innings.

-Before Duvall’s homer in the seventh, Travis d’Arnaud’s drive to left field was caught at the wall by Lourdes Gurriel Jr.

-Left-hander Ryan Borucki then struck out Freeman, who was pinch-hitting for Riley.
+Left-hander Ryan Borucki struck out Freeman, who was pinch-hitting for Riley, after Duvall’s homer.
 Right-hander Jordan Romano struck out Ronald Acuña Jr. to cap a perfect eighth.

 TRAINER’S ROOM

-Blue Jays: OF Derek Fisher (left quad strain) was placed on the 10-day IL and OF Billy McKinney was recalled before the game. … INF Travis Shaw, who was activated on Tuesday after being placed on family medical leave on July 27, was given another day out of the lineup to take batting practice and possibly be available as a pinch-hitter. … Manager Charlie Montoyo said “there’s a good chance” RHP Chase Anderson (oblique) will pitch in relief, at least initially, when he returns from the IL.
+Blue Jays: OF Derek Fisher (left quad strain) was placed on the 10-day IL and OF Billy McKinney was recalled before the game. … INF Travis Shaw, who was activated on Tuesday after being placed on family medical leave on July 27, was given another day out of the lineup to take batting practice and possibly be available as a pinch-hitter. … Montoyo said “there’s a good chance” RHP Chase Anderson (oblique) will pitch in relief, at least initially, when he returns from the IL.

 Braves: Albies (right wrist bone bruise) and Adams (left hamstring strain) were placed on the 10-day injured list.
 Albies will be shut down for a week in hopes he won’t miss more than 10 days.
 OF Nick Markakis was reinstated from the restricted list and grounded out to first base as a pinch-hitter in the eighth.
 C Alex Jackson was recalled from the team’s alternate training site.